juanibiapina/resume/resume.md

 As a **Principal** at Babbel, I work in the **Content Platform** team, supporting the learning content CMS and related content distribution **APIs**.
-I design **cross-team architecture**, always striving for **small deliverables** that bring value to users and allow teams to work independently.
+I design **cross-team architecture**, always striving for **small deliverables** that bring value to users and allow teams to achieve their **goals** and work independently.

 Previous achievements: